Ben Davis (art critic): 9.5 Theses on Art and Class (Book)

 Davis collected a group of his essays in the Haymarket-published book, 9.5 Theses on Art and Class (2013), which incorporated the text of his pamphlet as Chapter 2.
 Upon its publication, 9.5 Theses on Art and Class received positive notice in both the mainstream and art press.
 New York magazine called it "a riveting manifesto".
 The Stranger ended its review by stating, "We should hold town hall meetings on this book."
 Although The Village Voice review faulted Davis for "too readily" using Marxism as an explanatory model, the review placed him in an honorable tradition of pamphleteers, and concluded by stating, "On 9.5 Theses, the verdict is crystal: This is one helluva pamphlet."

 In a September 2013 review in the socialist magazine Jacobin, Rachel Wetzler wrote that Davis's arguments "too often take the form of smug, self-righteous dismissals that convey only his disapproval rather than making a case for why the reader should agree."
 She said of the author: "His palpable disdain for the [art] academy tends to result in lazy caricatures, providing an impression of art historians and critics as an overeducated lot desperately struggling to return a sense of radical urgency to semiotics and leftist academics as armchair revolutionaries unwilling to get their hands dirty."
 Later that year, Jacobin published Davis's rebuttal to the Wetzler review.

-The book has been credited with "[bringing] the discussion of class, artists, and the art market center stage in a way that [goes] beyond fleeting auction reports and perpetual gallery gripes."
-It was nominated for Best Work of Criticism by the International Association of Art Critics.
+In a list of the "10 Best Art Books of 2013", art critic Hrag Vartanian gave 9.5 Theses on Art and Class an Honorable Mention, crediting Davis with "[bringing] the discussion of class, artists, and the art market center stage in a way that [goes] beyond fleeting auction reports and perpetual gallery gripes."
+The book was nominated for Best Work of Criticism by the International Association of Art Critics.